 Professor Pernille Ipsen’s book, Et åbent øjeblik (An Open Moment)—a collective biography of her seven mothers and their lives in and with the Danish women’s and lesbian movements in the 1970s—has been nominated for three major prizes in Denmark.
-On Wednesday evening, Dr. Ipsen received the most prestigious one of them, the Montana prize, given by the daily national newspaper Information, the Royal Library and the furniture company Montana at a widely publicized online event at the Royal Library.
+Dr. Ipsen received the most prestigious one of them, the Montana prize, given by the daily national newspaper Information, the Royal Library and the furniture company Montana at a widely publicized online event at the Royal Library.

 The Montana prize was decided by eight critics from the newspaper, Information.
 They each got to nominate one work from 2020.
 Among the nominated works were one graphic novel, a book of poetry, four novels and two history books.
 According to the prize description, the committee looked for a piece that renewed its genre and/or described the world in a new and interesting way.